+Farmer Mac recognizes the importance of assessing, identifying, and managing risks associated with cybersecurity threats.
 Farmer Mac's process to identify and assess material risks from cybersecurity threats operates alongside Farmer Mac's broader overall risk assessment process that contemplates all company risks.
 As part of this process, appropriate personnel collaborate with subject matter specialists, as necessary, to gather information to identify and assess material cybersecurity threat risks, their severity, and potential mitigations.